By The Festival Lawyer //

 High quality earplugs (I personally like @earpeace, but there are lots of choices) are only about $12-15.
 They provide a nice level of hearing protection without feeling like you’re missing the live sound experience of the show.
 Believe it or not, at certain shows earplugs make the sound better.
 Get all your festival gear here.

 2. FANNY PACK

 One of the most common issues at festivals is how to transport your needed gear easily.
-I asked Molly Kish (Artist Relations Manager, Showbams) what makes her such a “fan” (see what I did there?) of fanny packs.
+I asked Molly Kish (Media Relations Manager, Showbams) what makes her such a “fan” (see what I did there?) of fanny packs.

 Fanny packs are the quintessential festival must-have.
 Trumping the bulky backpack or burdensome purse, fanny packs are the hands free alternative to carrying around your belongings all day and keep you from becoming the resident mule amongst your festival going friends.
 Allowing enough room for your wallet, camera, phone, sunscreen, chapstick or any other personal items you’ll want within immediate reach, fanny packs keep your possessions conveniently stationed on your hips throughout the day (becoming nearly unnoticeable by the end of your festival experience).

 Like the fanny pack, a Camelbak is another easy way to store your keys, wallet and other valuables at a festival.
 It also has the added advantage of keeping you hydrated while avoiding long lines for refillable water or the high cost of bottled water.
 Dehydration can turn from a comfort issue to a safety issue really quickly.
 This is especially true at music fests where people are partying hard or are dancing in the middle of the desert in the afternoon.